jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/fifth-month/MinutesForMeetingForWorshipForBusiness.md

    Molly asked if we could do a weekly report through e-mail instead of a individual emails as they come through.
-Friends expressed interested and Molly has received complients about the number of emails being received by the Friends.
+Friends expressed interested and Molly has received complements about the number of emails being received by the Friends.
 Digest email could turn into more of an newsletter.

 8. Meeting finished in silence at 12:42 pm.